-The Scheme is open to Barristers, Solicitors, Chartered Legal Executive lawyers, Registered Patent Attorneys and Registered Trade Mark Attorneys.
-It is also open to professionally qualified legal academics
+The scheme is open to Barristers, Solicitors, Fellow of the Chartered Institute of Legal Executives, Registered Patent and Trade Mark Attorneys.
+It is also open to professionally-qualified legal academics.

-The following table provides information on who can apply, the type of judge you can shadow and the minimum number of post qualification legal experience, you will require to participate in the scheme.
+The table below provides information on who can apply, the type of judge you can shadow and the minimum number of legal post qualification experience (PQE) you will require to participate in the scheme.

 Applicants must be citizens of the United Kingdom, the Republic of Ireland or a Commonwealth country and be a member of one of the relevant professional bodies in England and Wales (or in Scotland or Northern Ireland in the case of shadowing in a Tribunals Service hearing centre located in Scotland or Northern Ireland).
 Holders of dual nationality which includes one of these may apply.

-For work shadowing opportunities in the Employment Tribunals in Scotland, please contact the President of the Tribunal at Glasgow.President@hmcts.gsi.gov.uk.
+* For work shadowing opportunities in the Employment Tribunals in Scotland, please contact the President of the Tribunal

 Membership and disciplinary checks